BerlianOkaI/Fuzzy-Logic/README.md

 First Modified   : December 2023

-Last Modified    : October 2024
+Last Modified    : November 2024

 This is a library that consist tools and objects (`FuzzySet`, `FuzzyFrame`, `FuzzyRule`